Membership Renewal Process Overview

 Other Renewal Process Notes:

 Membership & Expiration Settings can be found within the same section.
-This area will have already been set up by your Implementation Manager for current member types, but the Grace Period can still be updated as needed.
+This area will have already been set up by your Onboarding Specialist for current member types, but the Grace Period can still be updated as needed.

 Renewal Settings can be found within the same section as well.
 This is where you can determine the Renewal Path from earlier in this article.